-Paper 1 consists of Introductory Topics in Psychology, including Social Influence, Memory, Attachment and Psychopathology.
+Paper 1 consists of introductory topics in Psychology, including Social Influence, Memory, Attachment and Psychopathology.

-Paper 2 is designed to look at Psychology in Context.
+Paper 2 is designed to look at Psychology in context.
 Areas covered include Approaches in Psychology, Biopsychology and Research Methods.
-Although Research Methods is a stand-alone topic, Research Methods questions can be embedded in any of the above topics covered.
+Although Research Methods is a stand-alone topic, questions can be imbedded in any of the topics mentioned above.
+It also covers mathematical skills which make up 10% of the course.